exyi/coberec/docs/thesis/approaches.md

     public static void SayHello()
     {
         Console.WriteLine(""Hello from generated code!"");
+        Console.WriteLine(
-        Console.WriteLine(""The following syntax trees existed in the compilation that created this program:"");
+            ""The following syntax trees existed"" +
+            ""in the compilation that created this program:"");
 ");

-        // using the context, get a list of syntax trees in the users compilation var syntaxTrees = context.Compilation.SyntaxTrees;
+        // using the context, get a list of syntax trees
+        // in the users compilation
+        var syntaxTrees = context.Compilation.SyntaxTrees;

-        // add the filepath of each tree to the class we're building foreach (SyntaxTree tree in syntaxTrees)
+        // add the path of each tree
+        foreach (SyntaxTree tree in syntaxTrees)
         {
+            sourceBuilder.AppendLine(
+                $@"Console.WriteLine(
-            sourceBuilder.AppendLine($@"Console.WriteLine(@"" - {tree.FilePath}"");");
+                    @"" - {tree.FilePath}"");");
         }

         // finish creating the source to inject